-Many Latino Men Are Supporting President Trump In Tuesday's Vote
+Many Latino Men Are Supporting President Trump This Election

 "It's been kind of amazing to watch, I mean, in some ways the Latinos for Trump campaign, which started officially in the spring of 2019, has been relentless in recruiting Latino voters," Cadava said.
 "They're actually trying to increase Trump's Latino support, not just kind of hold it steady or depress the turnout of Democrats.
 They're trying to win more Latino votes."

-In Orange County, Randall Avila is counting on Latino voters to turn the country red again by flipping back four congressional seats the party lost in 2018 and holding on to the county seat.
+In Orange County, Randall Avila is counting on Latino voters to turn the county red again by flipping back four congressional seats the party lost in 2018 and holding on to the county seat.

 Avila is ethnically Mexican, 30, and the executive director of the Orange County Republican Party.